jetuala/resort/README.md

 1. Setting up react project using npx as opposed to npm
 2. Using React Context vs. Redux
-  a.
-App size is small so I'm using Context instead of Redux
-  b.
-Passing down context vs. props
-  c.
-Using Providers and Consumers
-  d.
-Use :slug in future project
-  e.
-All components re-render with every state change
-3. Error handling (No such room found) and loading
+3. Loading and Error handling (No such room found)
 4. Destructuring in ES6
-  a. const {getRoom} = this.context
-  b. spread operator
-5. Using Higher Order Components vs Context Consumers (although tbh I still don't quite this LOL)
+5. Using Higher Order Components vs Context Consumers (although tbh I still don't quite get this LOL)
 6. Styled Components
 7. Continuing to learn JS functional programming
-  a. map, reduce, filter
-  b.
-SET ONLY USES UNIQUE VALUES!!!
 8. React DevTools Chrome Extension
-9. Contentful
-  a.
-Setting up a "space" (database)
-  b.
-Entering data into space
-10. Netlify
-  a.
-Setting up environmental variables
+9. Setting up spaces (databases) in Contentful
-  b.
-Deploying site from Github
+10. Deploying my Github repository to Netlify

 I'll be presenting this project this weekend at the monthly Las Vegas meet-up of freeCodeCamp!
 Wish me luck!